manideep1108/synboost/README.md

 ### Training
-The anomaly pipeline uses pre-trained models for segmentation and image re-synthesis.
-You can find this pre-trained models using `wget http://robotics.ethz.ch/~asl-datasets/Dissimilarity/models.tar`.
-Additionally, you can refer to the original repositories.

 In order to trained the dissimilarity network, we have to do the following:

 1) Modify the necessary parameters in the configuration file `image_dissimilarity/configs/train/default_configuration.yaml`.